In this post, I want to emphasize pot belly, how it is associated with pectus excavatum, and how to fix it.

 I’ve written a detailed guide on fixing the wrong pectus posture.

-While performing most popular core exercises like the crunch, leg raises, etc., the hip flexors tend to take over, further worsening the problem.
+While performing the most popular core exercises like the crunch, leg raises, etc., the hip flexors tend to take over, further worsening the problem.

 - Planks are a fantastic way to work the entire core without using the hip flexors because you’ll stabilize in a static position.